soobinrho/soobinrho/README.md

 # Goals I am working on currently

-Life Goals - Master the method of loci with the help of Joshua Foer book *Moonwalking with Einstein*; be able to remember whatever I want to remember, such as memories with my best friends or course materials.
+Life Goals - Master the method of loci with the help of Joshua Foer's book *Moonwalking with Einstein*; be able to remember whatever I want to remember, such as memories with my best friends or course materials.

 2022 Yearly Goals - Work on my mind palace twenty minutes every day.
 Alternatively, use these twenty minutes either to work on my mind palace or to plan how I am going to spend my day that day -- e.g. no procrastination / no phone (unless necessary) until 5pm, catch up on readings 5pm - 7pm.